-- Drawdowns play a key role in calculating what I refer to as the Sustainable Withdrawal Rate for a portfolio
+- Drawdowns play a key role in calculating what I refer to as the Sustainable Withdrawal Rate (see What Can I Take Out When I'm Retired?) for a portfolio

 Effective portfolio management must avoid large drawdowns.
 A portfolio that has suffered through a 55% Maximum Drawdown, as seen for the S&P 500 during the 2007-2009 Bear Market, must more than double in value to restore portfolio value.
 Further, you must have the time available to wait for the market to recover, which becomes particularly challenging if you are retired and making regular withdrawals.

 Tactical Asset Allocation is a dynamic management strategy which begins with a basket of low-cost, passive index funds.
 The fund basket consists of a range of asset classes including equities, fixed income, and commodities as well as numerous sub-classes within each asset class.